MWC and coronavirus: More companies withdraw despite health measures

 "We respect their decision and are reassured by their commitment that they will be at MWC Barcelona 2021 in full force and our rebook trends for next year's event remain high," it said.
 "Ericsson's cancellation will have some impact on our presence at this time and will potentially have further impact."

-Over the course of the next couple of weeks, it's highly possible that more companies will follow the lead of Ericsson and LG in deciding to sit out the show this year, IDC's Jeronimo said.
+It seemed almost inevitable that more companies will follow the lead of Ericsson and LG in deciding to sit out the show this year, IDC's Jeronimo said in early February.
 "They will start getting concerned whether it's worth taking the risk," he said.
 People would understand if Chinese companies opted out of the show, he added, but a big European company such as Ericsson dropping out will likely have a knock-on effect on other players.

-Late Friday, Nvidia became the third big company to withdraw from MWC.
+Late in the day on Feb.
+7, Nvidia became the third big company to withdraw from MWC.
 "Given public health risks around the coronavirus, ensuring the safety of our colleagues, partners and customers is our highest concern," the company said in a blog post.
 Nvidia hasn't had much -- or any -- presence at MWC in recent years, but it planned to talk this year about its efforts in artificial intelligence.

 On Sunday, Amazon confirmed that it will withdraw from MWC 2020 "due to the outbreak and continued concerns about novel coronavirus."